VictorHJD/AA_Fox/README.md

 ## Setup

+This readme describes the analysis pipeline in terms of a data-processing pipeline: where raw and intermediate data is stored and processed.
+For more insight into the methods used consult the manuscript text and the R code.

 For a fully reproducible analysis starting from raw sequencing files R script have to be executed in numerical order (starting with a "\\d_";
 e.g. 0_, 1_, ..).